windingtree/win-stays/packages/lpms-cli/README.md

 - Registration of the service provider can be started by `sp --register` command.
 Will require `--salt` and `--meta` options if these are not been created and **saved** to config before.

+### `dataURI` update

+- Registration of the service provider can be started by `sp --update` command.
+Will require  `--meta` options if these are not been created and **saved** to config before.
+Also require config option `serviceProviderId` to be initialized (usually this property should be automatically initialized as the `--register` command result).

 ### Reset

 - If you want to wipe information about the registered service provided from the CLI config you can use `sp --reset` command.